ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/2_vehicle_model/2_vehicle_model.md

 In this chapter, I'm gonna explain about a vehicle model definition.
 The vehicle model is defined as a four wheels vehicle based on Kinematics and Geometry.
 And then, the vehicle is controlled by acceleration input and yaw rate input.

 ## 2.1 Vehicle's state
-Firstly, an vehicle's state is defined as follow.
+A vehicle's state is defined as follow.

 * Position (x, y)[m]
 * Yaw angle[rad]